jphaugla/awsDB2ToAuroraPostgres/README.md

 yum install pam.i686
 yum install gcc-c++ cpp gcc kernel-devel make patch
 ```
+* Click on the version you want.
+At the time of this writing, db2 11.1 fixpack 5 is most recent version supported by AWS DBS
 * create holding file for DB2 Software (not necessary but makes later documentation easier)
 ```bash
 sudo bash